Asset management

 Result

-10-Year annualized return
+10-year annualized return

-10-Year added value
+added value over 10 years

 Matching portfolio